 As discussed above, radiators convert electricity into heat.
 Two values play a decisive role here: resistance and current flow.
 When electrical energy flows through a conductor, it creates a high resistance.
 Experts speak of the so-called heating resistance.
 The higher it is, the warmer the conductor becomes, which then releases the thermal energy.

-At Haverland, leaders in heating systems in the UK, our electric radiators combine radiation and convection.
+At Haverland, our electric radiators combine radiation and convection.
 This system consists of the use of a radiant energy source to heat both people and objects in the same room.
 At the same time, the air circulating in the room is also heated thanks to the natural convection of the distributed heat.
 In this way, in our radiators, the air is dispersed through the aluminium, which allows it to rise and circulate in the room.